dnsimple/dnsimple-support/content/articles/dns-hosting.markdown

 ## Enabling DNS hosting

 <info>
-This section describes a feature that is only available on [newer plans](/articles/new-plans/#newer-plans-only).
+This section describes a feature only available on [newer plans](/articles/new-plans/#newer-plans-only).
 </info>

 You can enable the DNS hosting service for a previously disabled domain from the domain DNS tab.